RATING★ 7.6

 Final Editorial Recommendation

-Ultimately, Brookside: The Lost Weekend serves as a reliable piece of entertainment that will satisfy core fans while providing a solid entry point for new viewers.
+Ultimately, Brookside: The Lost Weekend is a rare gem that rewards the audience's attention with a profound and lasting impact.
 Whether you are drawn to it by the star power of Sue Johnston or the critical acclaim surrounding its release, Brookside: The Lost Weekend is a film that demands to be seen on the largest screen possible.

 ⏳ Time Investment